-Looking for video cables?Start shopping
+Looking for audio components?Start shopping

 Keeping your A/V Gear Clean

 If you're the type of person who has a nice A/V system and wants to take good care of it, then cleaning it regularly — and correctly — is part of the equation.
 Fingerprints and smudges from children or pets, and other air-born particles from air fresheners, can leave annoying, sometimes stubborn marks to clean off your home theater system.

 But if you don't know how to properly remove the grime, then you may end up damaging the finish, or even worse, the internal circuitry of some of your gear.
 Not to mention the dust and dirt that can build up inside of your components, impairing the audio/video performance and even shortening their lifespan.
 That's why we've come up with a few tips to help you keep your home theater system looking and performing like new.